nikodindon/mnemo/README.md

 In algorithmic information theory, the **Kolmogorov complexity** `K(x)` of a string `x` is defined as the length of the shortest program that outputs `x` on a universal Turing machine.
 It's the theoretical minimum description length of any piece of data.

-A string like `AAAA...AAAA` (one million A's) has very low Kolmogorov complexity — a three-word description suffices.
-A truly random sequence has Kolmogorov complexity close to its own length — there is no shorter description than the sequence itself.
+A string like `AAAA...AAAA` (one million A's) has very low Kolmogorov complexity, a three-word description suffices.
+A truly random sequence has Kolmogorov complexity close to its own length, there is no shorter description than the sequence itself.

-Most programs humans write sit somewhere in between — they are *structured*, *intentional*, *patterned*.
-The source code of a sorting algorithm, a game engine, a parser — these have far lower Kolmogorov complexity than their byte count suggests, because the algorithm itself encodes meaning that any informed reader (or model) can reconstruct from a much shorter cue.
+Most programs humans write sit somewhere in between, they are *structured*, *intentional*, *patterned*.
+The source code of a sorting algorithm, a game engine, a parser, these have far lower Kolmogorov complexity than their byte count suggests, because the algorithm itself encodes meaning that any informed reader (or model) can reconstruct from a much shorter cue.

 **Mnemo exploits this gap.** Instead of storing a file, we store a prompt that describes it precisely enough for a deterministic LLM to regenerate it exactly.
 The DNS record holds a few hundred bytes of compressed intent.
-The LLM reconstructs potentially kilobytes or megabytes of structured output — code, data, binaries.
+The LLM reconstructs potentially kilobytes or megabytes of structured output , code, data, binaries.

 The LLM acts as a **learned approximation of a universal decompressor**: trained on the entire corpus of human-written code and text, it can expand a terse description into a full implementation.
 The prompt is the compressed form.
 The output is the decompressed form.
 DNS is just the storage layer.

-This is not Kolmogorov compression in the strict theoretical sense — the LLM is not a universal Turing machine, and the output is not always perfectly reproducible.
-That tension is exactly what makes this worth exploring empirically.
+This is not Kolmogorov compression in the strict theoretical sense, the LLM is not a universal Turing machine, and the output is not always perfectly reproducible, and that tension is exactly what makes this worth exploring empirically.

 > *We are asking: what is the practical Kolmogorov complexity of human-authored programs, as measured by a 7B-parameter language model at temperature=0?*